 Local Committee or Local Negotiating Committee means the Dane County Landfill No. 3 Local Negotiating Committee, organized under Sec.
 289.33, Wis.
-Stats., and consisting of representatives of the City, the Town, and the Village.
+Stats., and consisting of representatives of the City and the Town.

 Long Term Care means any activities at the Facility, including routine care, maintenance and monitoring at the Facility following the Final Closure of the Facility.